-ACC provides a one-semester part-time Nurse Aide Program that includes a 4 credit Nurse Aide Theory and Practical Lab course and 2 clinical courses.
-The program is designed to allow you to continue your current employment.
+ACC provides a one-semester part-time Nurse Aide program that includes a four-credit Nurse Aide Theory and Practical Lab course and two clinical courses.
+The program is designed to allow you to continue your current employment while attending school.
 We offer open enrollment for all sections.
-This means first come, first served -- no wait-list.

 - Approved by the Colorado State Board of Nursing as meeting and exceeding the Federal training requirements governing Nurse Aide education.